magento/devdocs/guides/v2.1/howdoi/checkout/checkout_customize.md

 layout: tutorial
 group: howdoi
 subgroup:
-title: Step 2.
-Customize the view of a checkout step
+title: Customize the view of a checkout step
-menu_title: Step 2.
-Customize the view of a checkout step
+menu_title: Customize the view of a checkout step
 menu_order: 2
 level3_subgroup: checkout-tutorial
 version: 2.1